pinecone-io/pinecone-ts-client/guides/data-operations/working-with-vectors.md

 ### Targeting by name (convenient for testing)

-When you provide only a name, the SDK will automatically call `describeIndex` to resolve the index host URL.
+When you provide only a name, the SDK will automatically call `pc.indexes.describe` to resolve the index host URL.
 This is convenient for testing but should be avoided in production:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';